nyl-auster/rust-memo/README.md

 ## Package manager

-**Cargo** Cargo is Rust’s build system and package manager.
+**Cargo** is Rust’s build system and package manager.
 Cargo comes installed with Rust.
 Create a new project named "hello_cargo" :
 ```sh
 cargo new hello_cargo --bin